lmotte/graph-prediction-with-fused-gromov-wasserstein/README.md

 Y_te = [[torch.tensor(y[0], dtype=torch.float32), torch.tensor(y[1], dtype=torch.float32)] for y in Y_te]
 ```

-**Instantiate the graph prediction model.** Choose the number of graph templates which will be used in the model.
+**Instantiate the graph prediction model.** Choose the number of graph templates which will be used in the model, and their size (number of nodes).
 ```python
 from method import DeepFgwEstimator